CS559/DebuggerTutorial/README.md

 Written Jan, 2021 by Gia-Phong Nguyen with help from the CS559 Course Staff.
 It was updated for 2022 by Hyojoon Park and Michael Gleicher the rest of the CS559 Course Staff.

-**Note:** The repository "CS559/DebuggerTutorial21" contains the "built workbook" (html).
+**Note:** The repository "CS559/DebuggerTutorial" contains the "built workbook" (html).
 The workbook is actually written in Hugo.
-For staff who may need to edit the workbook, look elsewhere.
+For staff who may need to edit the workbook, look elsewhere (the Workbooks repo).